awsdocs/amazon-rds-user-guide/doc_source/rds-custom.md

 In the shared responsibility model of RDS Custom, you get more control than in Amazon RDS but also more responsibility\.
 To meet your application and business requirements, you manage the host yourself\.

 You can create an RDS Custom DB instance using Oracle Database\.
-You do the following:
+In this case, you do the following:
 + Manage your own media\.

   When using RDS Custom, you upload your own database installation files and patches\.
 You create a custom engine version \(CEV\) from these files\.
 Then you can create an RDS Custom DB instance by using this CEV\.
 + Manage your own licenses\.

   You bring your own Oracle Database licenses and manage licenses by yourself\.

+You can create an RDS Custom DB instance using Microsoft SQL Server\.
+In this case:
++ You don't manage your own media\.
++ You don't need to purchase SQL Server licenses separately\.
+AWS holds the license for the SQL Server database software\.

 ### Key benefits of RDS Custom<a name="custom-intro.solution.benefits"></a>